jclo/picodb/README.md

 [![License][license-image]](LICENSE.md)

-PicoDB is an in-memory database that stores JSON like documents.
-It runs both on Node.js and in the ES6 compliant browsers.
+PicoDB is an `in-memory` database that stores JSON like documents.
+It runs both on Node.js and in the `ES6` compliant browsers.

 PicoDB manages the documents as MongoDB for a collection.
 It provides a flexible API (MongoDB like) to insert, update, delete and find documents.

 PicoDB is useful when you want to manage documents directly inside your Web App.

 Nota:
-From PicoDB 1.x IE browsers aren't supported.
+**From PicoDB 1.x IE browsers are not supported anymore**.
 PicoDB 0.12 is the latest version that is IE compliant.

 ## Quick Startup